Last Updated on May 17, 2023 by Matt

 Trunk

-A trunk will give you much more storage space than a basket, but unfortunately, very few scooters support such a feature.
+A trunk will give you much more storage space than a basket, but unfortunately, very few scooters support trunks or baskets.

 Besides the trunk or the basket, there are a ton of other electric scooter accessories and customizations that you can add to your scooter that will make it more useful.